OWASP/www-policy/operational/chapter-handbook-existing.md

 ## Transferring Leadership

-In the course of time, a leader may want to move on and leave his/her role.
+In the course of time, a leader may want to move on and leave their role.
 While this chapter provides guidelines to the technical process to follow, we found in the past that the actual challenge is finding the new leader, especially in chapters that lack a board.
 We strongly suggest that a chapter leader who wants to stop would try to find a successor among the active members of the chapter.
 Such a process has the best chance of ensuring the continuous success of the chapter.
 Please let us know of your wish to leave the job and let us help you in finding a successor.

 When a new leader is to be added to your team or a current leader is leaving you must fill out the change of leadership form to complete the activity.
 Chapter leadership is an agreement with the OWASP Foundation to take on responsibilities as well as privileges; records of who is in what role need to be up to date.